 What is mortgage insurance and how does it work?

-Typically, borrowers making a down payment of less than 20 percent of the purchase price of the home will need to pay for mortgage insurance. ortgage insurance lowers the risk to the lender of making a loan to you, so you can qualify for a loan that you might not otherwise be able to get.
+Typically, borrowers making a down payment of less than 20 percent of the purchase price of the home will need to pay for mortgage insurance.
+Mortgage insurance also is typically required on FHA and USDA loans.
+Mortgage insurance lowers the risk to the lender of making a loan to you, so you can qualify for a loan that you might not otherwise be able to get.
 But, it increases the cost of your loan.
 If you are required to pay mortgage insurance, it will be included in your total monthly payment that you make to your lender, your costs at closing, or both.

-Mortgage insurance, no matter what kind, protects the lender–not you–in the event that you fall behind on your payments.
+Mortgage insurance, no matter what kind, protects the lender – not you – in the event that you fall behind on your payments.
 If you fall behind, your credit score may suffer and you can lose your home through foreclosure.
-Mortgage insurance is different than homeowners insurance that you carry in case the house is damaged.

 There are several different kinds of loans available to borrowers with low down payments.
 Depending on what kind of loan you get, you’ll pay for mortgage insurance in different ways:

-If you get a conventional loan, your lender will arrange for mortgage insurance with a private company.
-Private mortgage insurance rates vary by down payment amount and credit score but are generally cheaper than FHA rates for borrowers with good credit.
+If you get a conventional loan, your lender may arrange for mortgage insurance with a private company.
+Private mortgage insurance (PMI) rates vary by down payment amount and credit score but are generally cheaper than FHA rates for borrowers with good credit.
 Most private mortgage insurance is paid monthly, with little or no initial payment required at closing.
+Under certain circumstances, you can cancel your PMI.

 If you don’t have enough cash on hand to pay the upfront fee, you are allowed to roll the fee into your mortgage instead of paying it out of pocket.
 If you do this, your loan amount and the overall cost of your loan will increase.